hiiamboris/red-wiki/Room-suggestions.md

+# Rationale
+There had been discussions about gitter rooms.
+Gitter naturally organizes rooms based on github repos.
+Altho it does allow creating custom rooms, this does lead to confusion of which room is what, especially due to gitter's limitations:

+1. No threaded conversations
+2. Welcome message can't be displayed afterwards
+3. Renaming rooms not based on repos are impossible(?)
+4. Cannot move messages from one room to the next
+5. No enforceability of rules (how can you do this anyway?)

-# Rooms suggestions
+# Possible Solutions
+1. Gitter Topics was supposed to alleviate this, but it's still in beta
+2. Most other programming languages have a single room
+3. Use another chat service
+4. Re-organize rooms (which this is about :)

-Gitter favors rooms based on github repos.
-We could re-organize code according to
+We could re-organize rooms according to the following:

 ## Audience based
 1. Beginners to redbol `welcome`, also could be *learn*, *hello (world)*, only intro (no large code here, more Q&A, point to docs and SO)